ronoc5518/moderntemplate/README.md

 Modern Site Template
 ====================

 This modern template is built using my own CSS and Bootstrap.
 I hope to extend Bootstrap somewhat and make a great looking site for all to use.
 I will be incorporating various other projects to enhance the site and everything that is not mine or from Bootstrap will be listed below.
 I will provide a demo for everyone to check out before downloading it soon!
-The finished site is expected to come soon.
+The finished site is not expected for a few weeks due to lack of time.

 What I used to make this
 ========================